 Current members include independent artists and art workers, academics and people from arts and community organisations.

-Please provide a one page Expression of Interest which includes your relevant experience and knowledge and what you hope to contribute.
+If you are interested in becoming a member, please provide a one page Expression of Interest which includes your relevant experience and knowledge and what you hope to contribute.